 Think of it like a practice run before applying the freckles for good.
 Try this technique for a few days to really get the hang of creating the freckle shape and using the product together.
 While this might take you longer, they will look better in the long run with a little patience.
 Be sure to keep your hands off your face throughout the day not to ruin any of the freckles you've applied.

 If the act of creating faux freckles on your own is intimidating, don't worry.
 You can use a stencil to help you know where to place the freckles and utilize it as a guide if you're feeling overwhelmed.
 This stencil kit from Bronzie is easy to use and will give you the look of freckles in a few simple steps and completely takes away the worry of knowing where and how to apply them.
 Place the stencil across the face as directed and use makeup to fill in the areas where the freckles should be, along with thinking about where the sun hits naturally on the face for a sun-kissed, freckled finish.
 If you want your freckles to last, apply a setting spray to the skin after you're done to keep everything in place.

 Consider Using Henna

 Known for creating gorgeous, long-lasting works of art on the skin, henna has been used for centuries in hair and beauty remedies and treatments and is suitable to use for creating faux freckles, too.
 Using a kit like this one from Mihenna is ideal if henna is the route you're taking.
-An organic, ready-made henna paste, moisturizing coconut oil, and specially shaped cone that give precise and natural freckles are included in the kit for a freckle application that lasts and looks beautiful.
+An organic, ready-made henna paste, moisturizing coconut oil, and a specially shaped cone that gives precise and natural freckles are included in the kit for a freckle application that lasts and looks beautiful.
 Freehand freckles on your face or body by using the cone to apply the henna; wherever you decide, this kit will turn you into a pro for creating freckles in no time at all.
 Lightly tap the henna after you've applied it to the skin to help set it and keep freckles in place.